JJ/hoborg/README.md

 Pensacola to St. Pitersburg entertaining the masses.

 He succeeds, but going back to Washington is not easy.
-He becomes a raiway hobo, accompanied with a hobo cyborg - the hoborg of the title.
+He becomes a railway hobo, accompanied with a hobo cyborg - the hoborg of the title.

 How you can help
 -----------------------